 For a centerpiece that can be easily matched to the party colors, take clear balloons of any size and use a funnel to pour confetti or glitter inside of them.
 Then, write a table number on the balloon before placing it on the table.
 You could also put a piece of paper or cardstock inside the balloon, but be careful to place it so the corners will not pop it.
 Be creative with the string and use fringe, tinsel, or lace to attach it to the balloon weight of your choice.

 9. Adventure is out there

 Finally, fill the basket with the objects you have chosen.
 If you would like, you can also nestle a table number card in the basket.
-For a more realistic effect, string ribbon through the netting around the middle of the balloon and another small section of ribbon around the actual bottom of the balloon.
+For a more realistic effect, string ribbon through the netting around the middle of the balloon and another small ribbon section around the balloon’s actual bottom.
 It will create the shape of an actual hot air balloon.

-Although balloon centerpieces are often very extravagant and made of florals, that doesn’t mean they can’t be fun.
-If you love balloons and would like to include them in your centerpieces, don’t be afraid!
+Although balloon centerpieces are often very extravagant and made of florals, that doesn’t mean they can’t be fun and entertaining.
+If you love balloons and would like to include them in your centerpieces, don’t hesitate to do so!
 There are many ways you can incorporate balloons into all areas of your party decorations.
 Hopefully, this list inspired you in your search for balloon centerpieces.
-For more party planning ideas, check out the other blogs on easyeventplanning.com.
+For more party or event planning ideas, check out the other blogs on easyeventplanning.com.